 Weather conditions: Heavy storms can temporarily impact movements.

 Location: Both natural barriers and distance create a barrier between your phone and the tower.

-Building material: A common culprit for a weak signal in commercial spaces.
+Building materials: A common culprit for a weak signal in commercial spaces.

 While the issue can be temporary due to weather or even a broken phone, it can also be more permanent.
 Doing some trial and error to note the cause of the issue makes fixing it much easier.
 Try walking around the building to see if signal strength changes.

-Solutions like a cellular booster are helpful when location or building material is to blame for a weak signal; however, this won’t help if a broken phone causes your impaired signal.
+Solutions like a cellular booster are helpful when location or building material is to blame for a weak signal.
+However, this won’t help if the problem is a broken phone.
 Ask around to see if other people in the office have the same problem to ensure you go about finding the best solution.